michalCapo/g-sui/README.md

 ## Development notes

 - Autoreload: `app.Autoreload(true)` injects a tiny WS client that shows an offline banner and reloads on reconnect (handy during dev).
+- Autorestart: `app.AutoRestart(true)` watches your main package for file changes and rebuilds + restarts the app process.
+Combine with Autoreload for a smooth local DX.
 - The library favors simple strings for HTML; helpers build class names and attributes for you.
 - Validation uses `go-playground/validator`; see the login and showcase examples.